lundstrj/mailbox/README.md

 #### What could have (reasonably) been done
 Automated testing in a CI/CD pipeline would have been nice to have.
 I have not set this up as time is still not infinite and it would require having my own Github Runner in order to have a Pico hooked up to be able to test the whole system.

-## Data visualization
+## Connectivity and Data visualization
 Mailbox is equipped with logic to send data to a Home Assistant server, which can then be used to visualize the data in a pretty straight forward way.<br><br>
+Data is, on average, sent to Home Assistant 2 times per day IF mail is delivered that day.
+On average this results in about 12 request per week (one request to tell Home Assistant there is mail in the mailbox, one request to for when the system is reset, one request to tell Ntfy to notify the subscribers and one request to Ntfy for when the mailbox has been reset)
+This current setup is relying on WiFi for all data communication (but the full fat setup also has lights and a buzzer to communicate with the user)

+Bog-standard HTTP requests are used to send data to Home Assistant and to NTFY.
+The request frequency and data amount is so low that it is not worth optimizing for this project in its current scope.
+If anything, WiFi is gross overkill for the data transfer needs (it is also probably the biggest power drain of this system) of this project BUT it had the one main advantage of being an already available network on site and being easy to work with.
+WiFi was used due to convenience, not because it is the best tool for the job.
+Given my bandwidth and range needs, I'd argue that Zigbee would be a better choice.
+LoRa would be overkill in terms of range and would also incur a higher cost for the hardware and operating costs (but would be nice from a power draw point of view).
+LTE offers loads of bandwidth (which I don't need) and would also add costs for the hardware and running.
+Low Energy Bluetooth would also be a good choice, provided the mailbox is in range of the Home Assistant.
+(This would also require reworking the data gets sent from the Pico to the Home Assistant server and Ntfy.
+A good technological choice nonetheless)

+The main reason to go with Home Assistant as my "database" and visualization solution is much like the decision to go with Wifi, out of convenience.
+I already had a Home Assistant setup.
+It has built in functionality for doing what I need out of this mailbox system.
+It could be argued that going with Grafana would have been a better choice for visualization, but with binary output, from only one source, which changes at most twice per day, I don't see the need for a more advanced visualization tool.
+There is currently no automation setup which is using the input from this mailbox system.
+Since mail (currently) needs to be fetched manually, I just didn't see a need to go beyond dashboard and push notifications.

+## Data security/sensitivity considerations
+The data transmitted by Mailbox is a binary mail or no mail state.
+It lacks any PII and is not sensitive in any way.
+The Ntfy topic is wide open, anyone can subscribe to it if they'd like to.
+This could, in theory, be used to plan mail theft from me, by waiting near by and then springing to action when the mail delivery event is fired.
+However, the mail delivery schedule is public and it would be about as easy to just wait nearby for when the mail truck goes by.
+Since my mailbox is basically just a box with a lid, which anyone can open, I figured I'm not really making things much worse by adding this mailbox notification system to it.
+If anything, I am reducing the on site attack vector by probably getting my mail sooner than I would otherwise.

 __TODO: ADD SCREENSHOT__

 ## In the end
 I have a mailbox that can tell me if mail has been delivered today or not.
 I can also see this information in Home Assistant and get notifications on my phone if I want to.
-Looking back I cannot help but feel like this kind of microcontroller is gross overkill for this project but we need to also factor in speed of development, which is hard to beat for a project with a low low volume of one.
+Looking back I cannot help but feel like this kind of microcontroller is gross overkill for this project, but we need to also factor in speed of development, which is hard to beat for a project with a low low volume of one.

-I can probably optimize things a fair bit by only powering on the Pico when the mailbox is opened, immediately going into mail detection mode and trying to connect to the wifi and send the message (mail or no mail) and then shutting down again.
-That would mean that I'd have a sort of hardware power switch in the lid which can turn the Pico on but not off when the lid closes again.
+There are about a thousand things I could have done differently and better.
+Mainly power draw is something I'd be keen to improve.
+Consider the following:

+- With working power modes on a Pico, I would be able to sleep for most of the time (not much mail being delivered at night().
+- Having the radio on all of the time really isn't needed.
+It could be turned on for a few seconds only when requests need to go out.
+This would add a slight delay since wifi would need to power up and connect before any notifications can go out, but I'd say it would still be a better design choice.
+- With a simple circuit, the Pico could actually be powered on only when the mailbox lid has been lifted (this drawing no power at all until it is needed) and then staying on only until mail has been detected, at which point it would shut down again until the next time the lid is lifted.
-Since the Pico is a dual core microcontroller, I could also have one core running the main loop and the other core handling the wifi connection and message sending.
+- Since the Pico is a dual core microcontroller, I could also have one core running the main loop and the other core handling the wifi connection and message sending.
 This would allow me to have purer logic (as the current implementation can in practice miss mail delivery samples if it is in the middle of flashing ligths or buzzing a buzzer since only one thread is used and execution is strictly sequential)
-I could implement requests to a somewhat accessible PostNord API to determine if today is a PostNord delivery day or not.
+- I could implement requests to a somewhat accessible PostNord API to determine if today is a PostNord delivery day or not.
 This could be displayed as a sensor in Home Assistant too.
-I could add a little ultra sound sensor to detect if something is by the mailbox for x seconds (or longer) to try to figure out if the post car has been there or not (it would take at least a solid 5-10 seconds for a mailman to stop, deliver mail and do a burnout).
+- I could add a little ultra sound sensor to detect if something is by the mailbox for x seconds (or longer) to try to figure out if the post car has been there or not (it would take at least a solid 5-10 seconds for a mailman to stop, deliver mail and do a burnout).
-I could add a little handy button for the mailman to press (if they feel like it) to explicitly trigger a mail delivery event.
+- I could add a little handy button for the mailman to press (if they feel like it) to explicitly trigger a mail delivery event.

 Next up after that I reccon we'd be in image processing territory.
 But really, I 100% expect a system with just one button and an electric flip switch hooked up to a light (which would then stay on) to work just about as well as anything mentioned ☝️

 Overall, I am pleased with my setup and choice of tools.
 Home Assistant performed well and was a dream to setup.
 Ntfy.sh was also a breeze to setup and use.
 The Pico can be a bit flaky in terms of connecting to wifi but wasn't difficult to work around with a few lines of code.

+_(not that anyone asked but I listened to a fair bit of [SMK - Fest i Valen](https://sv.wikipedia.org/wiki/Fest_i_valen_(musikalbum)) during this project)_